Inverse probability weighting: Formal derivation

+Variance reduction

+The Inverse Probability Weighted Estimator (IPWE) is known to be unstable if some estimated propensities are too close to 0 or 1.
+In such instances, the IPWE can be dominated by a small number of subjects with large weights.
+To address this issue, a smoothed IPW estimator using Rao-Blackwellization has been proposed, which reduces the variance of IPWE by up to 7-fold and helps protect the estimator from model misspecification.

 Augmented Inverse Probability Weighted Estimator (AIPWE)

 An alternative estimator is the augmented inverse probability weighted estimator (AIPWE) combines both the properties of the regression based estimator and the inverse probability weighted estimator.
 It is therefore a 'doubly robust' method in that it only requires either the propensity or outcome model to be correctly specified but not both.
 This method augments the IPWE to reduce variability and improve estimate efficiency.
 This model holds the same assumptions as the Inverse Probability Weighted Estimator (IPWE).